Quasispecies Theory for Evolution of Modularity

 For large values of $L$, for which the changes in $M$ are nearly continuous, we here determine the average fitness implied by Eq.\ (\ref{10}) at long time by techniques borrowed from quantum field theory \cite{Peliti2002,Park06}.
 We write the dynamical equations in Eq.\ (\ref{10}) in terms of raising and lowering operators.
 We then use coherent states to write this second quantization in terms of a Bosonic field theory, with fields $z^*_{ij}(t), z_{ij}(t)$ representing density at $\Delta_{ij}(t)$ at time $t$.
 The action of this field theory is

-Note that the fitness depends on the modularity of population of connection matrices at each point in time in Eq.\ (\ref{12b}), just as it did in Eq.\ (\ref{10}).
+Note that the fitness depends on the modularity of the connection matrices of each state at each point in time in Eq.\ (\ref{12b}), just as it did in Eq.\ (\ref{10}).
 Also note that Eqs. (\ref{10}) and (\ref{12b}) are exact for arbitrary, non-linear fitness functions $f(m)$.
 Here ``in'' means in the $l \times l$ block diagonals and ``out'' means outside these block diagonals.
 The quadratic terms can be integrated out (see Appendix B) \cite{Park06}, and we are left with an action expressed in terms of a modularity field, $\xi$, and its conjugate, $\bar \xi$:

 where the determinant is $Q = [l C_1(t_f) + (L-l) C_0(t_f)] / (L C)$, where the vector ${\bf C}(t) = (C_1(t), C_0(t))$ satisfies

 where and ${\bf C}(0) = (C_1, C_0)$.